The quantum solitons atomtronic interference device: Abstract

 \section{Abstract}

 We study a quantum many-body system of attracting bosons confined in a ring-shaped potential and interrupted by a weak link.
 With such architecture, the system defines atomtronic quantum interference devices harnessing quantum solitonic currents.
-We demonstrate that the system is characterized by specific interplay between the interaction and the strength of the weak link.
+We demonstrate that the system is characterized by the specific interplay between the interaction and the strength of the weak link.
 In particular, we find that, depending on the operating conditions, the current can be a universal function of the relative size between the strength of the impurity and interaction.
-The low lying many-body states are studied through a quench dynamical protocol that is the atomtronic counterpart of the Ramsey interferometry.
-With this approach, we demonstrate how our system defines a qubit.
+The low lying many-body states are studied through a quench dynamical protocol that is the atomtronic counterpart of Rabi interferometry.
+With this approach, we demonstrate how our system defines a two level system of coupled solitonic currents.
 The current states are addressed through the analysis of the momentum distribution.

 {\it Introduction.} In quantum technology, the boundary between basic and applied research is particularly blurred\cite{dowling2003quantum}.
 Indeed, interesting quantum devices for applications in this discipline must be constructed with physical platforms characterized by pronounced quantum effects.
 At the same time, because of the specific operating conditions in which it needs to work, quantum matter designed for quantum technology may display new fundamental and unexpected physical features.